benjohnbarnes/Service/README.md

 ## Encapsulated Design

-A service has `Input` and `Output` domain types.
+A service type has `Input` and `Output` domain types.
 These are the result of client engineers encapsulating their understanding of the service's API in to Swift's type system.

 If the API is a co-designed collaboration between the Swift engineers and API engineers, the service's types and implementation capture this significant alignment and co-design effort.
 As such, the service definition is a reusable embodiment of this embedded effort.
-It packages up all that work and effort for rapid integration in other teams with little or no need for new teams to align and fully understand the design process.
+It packages up all that work and effort for rapid integration in other teams with little or no need for new teams to align with the service API, or fully understand the design process.

 ## Encapsulated implementation, tests & validation

 A service will generally be implemented by building a `URLRequest` from the `Input` type and dispatching this to an API.
 It will then parse the API's response (and possible errors) in to the service `Output` type.
 While these two phases are often not complex, they frequently are many small and subtle facts that must be correctly handled for the API to behave correctly.
 A `ServiceDefinition` encapsulates this effort and makes it reusable.

 The service implementation should be tested, including any subtleties of creating a request or parsing, and good coverage of failure cases should be included.
 This is an investment that should be shared and reused among modules.
-Service definitions support this reuse and discourage ad-hoc reimplementations with divergent edge case handling.
+The intent of Service is to support easy reuse and discourage ad-hoc reimplementations which leads to divergent edge case handling.

-All of this is an well exploitable opportunity for code reuse.

 ## Provision of domain language

-The domain types at the edge of a service should be a good model of the service domain.
-The availability of these types forms the basis of a language for modules consuming the service to communicate.
-The service definitions begin to establish a domain language for their client modules.
+The domain types of a service (`Input` and `Output`) should be good models of the service domains.
+The availability of these types forms the basis of a language with which modules consuming the service can communicate.
+Services begin to establish a domain language for their client modules.

 This encourages better collaboration and alignment between teams that use common services.